Hamilton-Holly House: Historical significance

-Later uses and development
+Later uses

 In the 1870s and 1880s, the building was used as a rental meeting hall, and the upper two stories became apartments.
 Later, the street level and basement became a rental property occupied by a succession of commercial tenants.

 An auditorium in the basement level of the building became, in the 1950s and 1960s, the home of the Tempo Playhouse, which staged the American premieres of works by Jean Genet and Eugène Ionesco.
 It was later used by the New Bowery Theater, which debuted a number of early underground films.

 For over forty years, from 1975 to February 2016, the first floor and basement were occupied by Trash and Vaudeville, a punk fashion store.

 The property was listed for sale in 2015, at a price of roughly $12 million.
 After the building's retail space and four apartments were vacated, it was purchased by an investment group in April 2016 for $10 million.
 Portions of a renovation plan were approved by the Landmarks Preservation Commission in November 2016, including approval for restoration of the façade, reconstruction of the grand curved balcony at the first floor, a new entryway, and rebuilding the interior space to provide additional residential units.